Boy Name · Sanskrit Origin

 Is Havyesha a popular name in India?

-Havyesha is considered a rare name, particularly popular in Karnataka, Andhra Pradesh, Kerala.
+Havyesha is considered a rare name, particularly popular in Kerala, Karnataka, Vedic communities.